davekobrenski/create-directus-docker/templates/default/README.md

 *Note that you'll only have to do these two steps the first time you run this.*

+### Seeding MySQL data

+If you want to seed your database with data on first launch, place your .sql file(s) in the "init" directory at the root of this package.
+MySQL will run any files in this directory the first time it launches.

 ### Starting/stopping with Docker Compose

 To **stop** your running containers, simply run `docker compose down` in your terminal from within the project directory.
 All containers will be stopped.